jharriga/RGWtest/README.md

 - copyPasswd.sh: inserts the RGW user auth password into the COSbench XML workload files
 - Utils/functionshinc: collection of functions called within scripts
 - Utils/poll.sh: called by runIOworkload.sh to periodically log statistics (garbage collection, loadAvg, ps...)
+- Utils/completedGC.sh: optionally called by runIOworkload.sh.
+Blcoks waiting for all RGW garbage collection activity to complete
 - Utils/thr_time.sh: called by resetRGW.sh and runIOworkload.sh to log Cgroup throttled time (only called in containerized env)

 # Edits to vars.shinc